Advancement International Ltd.

 While it can be helpful for many traditional applications if a connector or terminal has already been formally tested to UL486 before being used in an end use assembly, the use of a pre-tested UL marked connector is not mandatory.
 The presence of a UL mark can restrict the innovation that might be otherwise possible with no restrictions inferred by the UL file.

 PCB applications are rarely traditional.
 Indeed, the Recognized label from UL (UL486A-B classification code ZMVV2) requires that the connector, even if already approved under UL486, be tested again in the final assembly for similar and additional capabilities.
 The way in which the connector behaves in the final assembly is rightly considered to be crucial to its ultimate operating performance.
+For more information on ZMVV2 components see the article on UL Recognized Component Marks.

 Consequently the UR mark is not nearly as useful as one might think since the heavy lifting still remains in terms of satisfying the UL requirements as mounted and used in the final assembly.

 Specific uses for an end use assembly terminal can then form part of the UL file for that end use device and is UL factory inspected to the specifications along with other components in the assembly.
+These Unlisted Components may be referred to in the UL Listed assembly file as UL486A-B classification code ZMVV3.
+For more information on how UL handles Unlisted Components see the UL Unlisted Component Program article.

 This minimizes potential conflict of field interpretation of the requirements of the previously marked connector, such as the “conditions of acceptability” and the end application.